status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 # The Nimbus book

->**Note:** This book is very much a living entity.
-You'll always be able to find the latest version here: [https://status-im.github.io/nimbus-eth2/](https://status-im.github.io/nimbus-eth2/)

 Nimbus is an Ethereum 2.0 client focused on offering the best user experience possible for resource-restricted devices.

 This book explains all the ways in which you can use Nimbus to either monitor the eth2 chain or become a fully-fledged validator.